How To Get The Most From Your Saxenda?

 Just like with exercise, making small and simple changes can help you achieve your weight loss targets.

-Start by reducing the amount you eat, rather than cutting out food groups.
+Start by reducing the amount you eat rather than cutting out food groups.
 The NHS recommend reducing your calorie intake by 600 calories a day.
-However, you should consult your doctor or a dietician before making drastic changes to the amount you eat.
+However, it is recommended that you consult your doctor or a dietitian before making significant changes to your diet.

 Next, consider the plate method.
 Imagine your plate is split into even quarters.
 2 quarters of your plate should consist of non-starchy vegetables, such as peas, carrots or broccoli.
-You can mix up different vegetables, for example, sliced carrots and peas.
+You can mix different vegetables, such as sliced carrots and peas.
 1 quarter of your plate should be filled with protein from lean meat, skinless poultry or seafood.
 The final quarter should consist of complex carbohydrates, such as brown rice or wholegrain pasta.

 Snacking can greatly contribute to weight gain.
 To avoid the urge, eat meals at regular intervals throughout the day.
 Ideally, you should aim for 3 meals spread even apart from one another.
 This can help you to regulate how much you eat in a day and prevent cravings for foods.

-If you do crave a snack later in the day, particularly if your evening meal is eaten later in the day, you should eat something healthy.
+If you do crave a snack later in the day, especially if your evening meal is later in the day, opt for a healthy choice.
 Apples, carrots and celery are great for snacking on, as are small portions of nuts and seeds.
-Avoid snacks such as chocolate, biscuits, pastries and baked goods, such as cakes and doughnuts.
+Avoid snacks such as chocolate, biscuits, pastries, and baked goods, including cakes and doughnuts.

 What you drink can also contribute to weight gain.
-Fizzy drinks, tea, coffee and fruit juices can contain high amounts of sugar and be high calories.
-It's important to be aware of the sugar contents of what you drink.
+Fizzy drinks, tea, coffee and fruit juices can contain high amounts of sugar and be high in calories.
+It's essential to be aware of the sugar content in the beverages you consume.
 Check the label for the "carbohydrates of which sugars" and the kcal amount.
 In most cases, the calories will be visible on the front of the label.
-In tea and coffee, substitute sugar for artificial sweeteners, so long as you aren't sensitive to them.
+In tea and coffee, substitute sugar for artificial sweeteners, provided you aren't sensitive to them.

 Limiting or cutting out alcohol can also help you to lose weight.
 Alcoholic drinks often contain a high amount of calories but carry little to no nutritional value.

-Keeping a food diary can help you track what you eat.
-Write down every meal and snack you eat, making note of the number of calories alongside everything you eat.
+Keeping a food diary can help you track your daily food intake.
+Write down every meal and snack you eat, noting the number of calories alongside each item.
 This record can be reviewed by your doctor or a dietician, who can identify areas of your diet which may require improvement.

 Managing Saxenda side effects